Common Bit Manipulation Techniques

 elements [0, n]

-into it.
-Obviously, one element won't fit.
-Your task is to find this missing element.
+into it, so one element is definitely missing.
+Please find this missing element.

-This problem isn't difficult.
-It's easy to think of sorting the array and then traversing it to find the missing element.
+This problem is not difficult.
+We can easily think of sorting the array and then traversing it to find the missing element.

-Alternatively, using the properties of data structures, you could store all the numbers in the array in a HashSet.
-Then, traverse the numbers from [0, n]
+Alternatively, using the characteristics of data structures, we can use a HashSet to store the numbers that appear in the array.
+Then, by traversing the numbers between [0, n]

-and check against the HashSet to easily identify the missing element.
+and checking the HashSet, we can easily find the missing element.

-The time complexity for the sorting approach is O(NlogN), and for the HashSet approach, it is O(N), but it also requires O(N) space complexity to store the HashSet.
+The sorting solution has a time complexity of O(NlogN), while the HashSet solution has a time complexity of O(N), but it also requires O(N) space complexity to store the HashSet.

-However, there's a much simpler solution to this problem: the arithmetic series sum formula.
+There is actually a particularly simple solution to this problem: the arithmetic series summation formula.

-The problem can be understood this way: you have an arithmetic sequence 0, 1, 2,..., n
+The problem can be understood this way: there is an arithmetic series 0, 1, 2, ..., n

 int missingNumber(int[] nums) {